 Collective punishment was a common occurrence in the camp.
 When one POW broke a camp rule, all the POWs were punished.
 On one occasion, for 7 days, the POWs were denied coal, in the middle of winter, because someone had broken a rule.

 The first time the POWs saw American planes pass over the camp, the POWs cheered in spite of the Japanese trying to silence them by hitting them with their sabers.
 By June 1945, the air raids were getting closer.
 Sometimes at night, the plant would be blacked out and the POWs were returned to their barracks.
-Occasionally, they had an air raid drill were the POWs went into the zigzag trench.
+Occasionally, they had an air raid drill where the POWs went into the zigzag trench.
 As the war went on, as the prisoners marched to the mill, they saw teenage boys being trained by army officers.
 They knew that it was for the expected invasion of Japan.
 The boys also used sticks for rifle practice.

-On August 15, the POWs knew something was going on when the Japanese held a meeting.
+On August 15th, the POWs knew something was going on when the Japanese held a meeting.
 The Japanese men were sad and the Japanese women cried.
 They also seemed not to care if the POWs did any work, so the POWs took it easy.
-On August 17 and 18, the POWs were told they did not have to work.
+On August 17th and 18th, the POWs were told they did not have to work.
 Finally, the guards came to the barracks and told the POWs that the war was over.
 Then the guards vanished from the camp.
 The Japanese civilians began bringing food to them.

-The Swiss Red Cross arrived at the camp on September 5 and began to make the arrangements for the POWs to leave the camp.
+The Swiss Red Cross arrived at the camp on September 5th and began to make arrangements for the POWs to leave the camp.
 Later in the day, the POWs were taken to the train station and put on trains.
 Once on the train, they were given three days of k-rations for the trip.
 The POWs ate the rations the first night on the train, and when they got to Tokyo, most of the POWs were sick from overeating.